With A Warm, Caring Staff and Stunningly Natural Results,

 Here are a few criteria used to help decide what size of implants are the right size for you:

 - Hip Width

 - Body Frame Size

 Obviously, there’s a lot that goes into getting the perfect aesthetics for breast augmentation.
-You should also keep in mind the size of your actual breasts, because you need to pick implants that are smaller or the same size as the width of each breast.
-It’s also important that you consider the amount of tissue available from each breast, after all, there needs to be enough tissue and skin to cover the implants.
+You should also keep in mind the size of your actual breasts because you need to pick implants that are smaller or the same size as the width of each breast.
+It’s also important that you consider the amount of tissue available from each breast.
+There needs to be enough tissue and skin to cover the implants.
 Remember that there are three ways to measure implants: diameter, volume, and profile—and you need to find the right combination of the three that fits your body perfectly.

 Feel like doing a little experiment?
-One way to translate your desired breast size with the volume of breast implants is by using a bag of rice; basically, you fill a sandwich bag that’s been twist-tied and place it a sports bra you’re wearing.
+One way to translate your desired breast size with the volume of breast implants is by using a bag of rice.
+Basically, you fill a sandwich bag that’s been twist-tied and place it in a sports bra you’re wearing.
 Fill the bag with as much rice as it takes until you get to a size you want, then measure the rice and find out approximately what volume of implants gets you similar results:

 - 1/4 cup = 59cc

 Breast enhancement is all about increasing volume, improving the firmness of your breasts, and improving your cleavage.
 But everything should be in moderation; it’s not just about going big or going home.
 Keep in mind that big breasts can lead to things like back and neck pain, and a larger implant might hinder your movement.
 You want a breast size that you’ll be comfortable with for a very long time.